 Although acoustic neuroma tumors are benign (noncancerous), it’s still natural and normal to worry about your diagnosis — before, during, and after treatment.
 We’ve built a program for patients and their families that includes support groups, follow-up programs, educational resources, and more.

-Our Resources for Life After Cancer program also offers individual and family counseling, lectures and support groups, and practical guidance with employment and insurance issues.
+Plus, we offer individual and family counseling, lectures and support groups, and practical guidance on employment and insurance issues, among other services.

 Our Integrative Medicine Service can be a valuable part of your formal treatment plan.
 Programs we offer include massage, acupuncture, hypnotherapy, meditation, visualization, music therapy, and nutritional counseling.
 Formal classes include yoga, tai chi, and chair aerobics.

 Learn more about the variety of complementary medicine services we offer.

 Sometimes, you and your loved ones just need someone to talk to, someone who’s trained to help you make sense of your journey before, during, and after treatment.

 Our Counseling Center offers both individual and group counseling sessions to help you and your family cope with your disease.
 These sessions can be a healthy, productive way to work through the stress and anxiety that are sometimes a part of treatment and recovery.